top of page

 01

-Imperfect Leader Podcast.
-We find and interview the country's most inspirational leaders — bold, supremely intelligent, and by their own admission, imperfect.
-Recent guests include World Series and NBA champions, university presidents, chief executives, founders of Pixar, IDEO, Sequoia Capital, and Cirque du Soleil, and thought leaders from Harvard, Stanford, Wharton, Oxford, Cambridge, Milken Institute, and the World Economic Forum.
+Showcase Imperfect Leaders.
+We find and interview the country's most inspirational leaders — bold, intelligent, resilient, and by their own admission, imperfect.
+Recent guests include World Series and NBA champions, university presidents, chief executives, the innovative founders of companies including Pixar, IDEO, Sequoia Capital, and thought leaders from Harvard, Stanford, Wharton, Oxford, Cambridge, Milken Institute, and the World Economic Forum.

 struggle.png